TheSilentProtagonist/evolve-events/README.md

 ## Usage

 To find events, enter your city into the searchbar.
 The API supports search in United States, Canada, Mexico, Australia, New Zealand, United Kingdom, Ireland, and a few other European countries.
 You will be able to see events' titles, dates, times, and venues.
-To learn more about a certain event, follow the respective link to Ticketmaster's website.
-To view venue locations on the map, scroll down.
+To learn more about a certain event, click the "Find out more" button.
+To view the available tickets, follow the respective link to Ticketmaster's website.
+To see venue locations on the map, scroll down.
 ![example search](/images/screenshot1.png)
 ![venue markers](/images/screenshot2.png)